How to improve your breathing to increase speed on the bike

 Avoid the vicious circle

-The challenge is to move from the 15 or 20 breaths that we have per minute in a normal resting situation, no more than 10.
+The challenge is to go from the 15 or 20 breaths we take per minute in a normal resting situation, to no more than 10.

 The key is in the diaphragm